therealchjones/mffer/CONTRIBUTING.md

 # Contributing to mffer

-Guidelines, notes, and tips for maintaining and adding to the mffer project
+Guidelines, notes, and tips for adding to the mffer project

 Any questions, comments, or concerns can be posted in the [GitHub repository's issues list](https://github.com/therealchjones/mffer/issues).